Rescue process

 Foster observations

 Foster caregivers are the most accurate source of information about a rescue dog's real behavior.
-These observations are worth more than any breed generalization.
+These observations are worth more than any breed generalization or rescue organization summary.
+The foster has seen the dog wake up, get frustrated, react to a delivery person, and navigate daily life.
+Ask them — and ask for specifics.

 How long has this dog been in your foster home?